Toddler development and milestones: your 27 month old

-- Puree the items that he wouldn’t necessarily eat but are important for his growth.
-But if he still refuses, or if he eats a bit less, don’t force it on him.
+- Puree the items that he won’t necessarily eat but are important for his growth.
+If he still refuses, or if he eats a bit less, don’t force it on him.

-Since at this stage he loves to observe you, it’ll also help to develop a healthy lifestyle.
+- Since at this stage he loves to observe you, it’ll also help to develop a healthy lifestyle.

 Most of all, enjoy this time with your little one.
 Because this too shall pass, quickly.

 Your toddler’s previous month: 26 months